 How much can I expect to make?

 Students graduating with MS degrees make about the same salaries starting out as those with BS degrees.
 Students holding an MS, however, have higher advancement potential.
-90% of PhD graduates go on to industrial research and development, where they start at an average of $73,000.
-This initial salary typically grows to about $101,000 after 15 years of experience.
+90% of PhD graduates go on to industrial research and development, where they start around the same average; however their mid-career range is much higher with an average of $138,000/year according to Forbes.